LIFE STORY

 Coming from Japan if there was one thing I would say about Australian industry planning: an infinite capacity to emerge unrepentant from disasters.

-The wretched Australian Financial Review with its incessant go-go optimism was the chief purveyor of this never-ending optimism.
+Criticise past mistakes, and you are a ‘knocker’.
+‘Gotta move on’ is the slogan.
+The Australian Financial Review with its incessant go-go optimism was the chief purveyor of this never-ending optimism.

 An On-the-spot Investigation

-While the rationalists were carrying on with their theories, many Australian mid-tech industries – TVs, white goods etc. – were collapsing in the face of competition from cheap priced imports from Asia.
+While the rationalists were rationalising their past mistakes, many Australian mid-tech industries – TVs, white goods etc. – were collapsing in the face of competition from cheap priced imports from Asia.

 On a visit to Australia in 1974 I spent some time visiting stores to collect evidence of how these Asian goods were replacing Australian-made products.